aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    The abstract topology may consist of virtual nodes and virtual links, and their associated resources are reserved but not comissioned across the underlying OTN networks.
 The customer can later commission resources within the slice dynamically using the NBI provided by the service provider.
+An OTN slice could use abstract topology to connect endpoints with shared resources to optimize the resource utilization, and connections can be activated within the slice as needed.

-Those means to abstract an OTN slice is similar to the Virtual Network (VN) concept defined for higher-level interfaces in {{!I-D.ietf-teas-actn-vn-yang}}, where the connectivity-based slice abstraction corresponds to VN Type 1 and the resource-based slice abstraction corresponds to VN type 2.
+   It is worth noting that those means to abstract an OTN slice are similar to the Virtual Network (VN) abstraction defined for higher-level interfaces in {{?RFC8453}}, in which context a connectivity-based slice corresponds to Type 1 VN and a resource-based slice corresponds to Type 2 VN, respectively.

    A particular resource in an OTN network, such as a port or link, may be sliced with one of the two granularity levels: